mtgjson/mtgjson-website/docs/downloads/index.md

 MTGJSON provides a myriad of files for your projects, you can find them all at our [All Files](/downloads/all-files/) download section.

+### All Sets

+MTGJSON outputs each Set as well which can be found at the [All Sets](/downloads/all-sets/) download section.

-### All Individual Sets and Decks
+### All Decks

-We also output each set and pre-constructed decks which can be found at our [All Sets](/downloads/all-sets/) and [All Decks](/downloads/all-decks/) download sections.
+MTGJSON outputs pre-constructed Decks which can be found at our [All Decks](/downloads/all-decks/) download section.